 A master’s degree in business law prepares you for multiple career avenues, including launching your own business or working as a corporate consultant, human resources manager, or financial analyst.
 This degree offers extensive knowledge of all business-related legal aspects, such as understanding tax codes, contracts, intellectual property, business ethics, and other regulatory compliance issues.

 Many schools require 24 to 36 credit hours for a master’s in business law, which can be completed in one to two years of full-time study.
-Costs vary based on multiple factors.
-The National Center for Education Statistics reports that in 2020-21, the average tuition for a graduate degree was $12,394 at a public institution and $26,621 at a private school.
+Costs vary based on multiple factors, such as whether you attend a public or private school.
+The National Center for Education Statistics reports that the average tuition for a graduate degree is $12,596 at public institutions and $28,017 at private institutions.

 How to Choose an Online Master’s in Business Law Program